 Determining where to draw the line on your relationship with student employees can prove to be a very difficult task when it comes to management.
 As a supervisor, you want to be gracious enough that your student employees enjoy coming into work and engaging with others, but at the same time, maintaining clear employment roles.
 That is why establishing boundaries early on in relationships with student employees is so important.
 Being too lenient, or generous, and failing to set standards for student employees can encourage tardiness, unexcused absences, laziness, or a decline in their productivity or performance.
 However, being too strict and stern could cause your student employees to feel insecure and uninterested about their work.
 So where is the line between being personal and professional drawn?

 This questions is often difficult to answer, but overall, it’s important to remember that as an employee, you must set appropriate boundaries with students and conduct yourself in a professional manner.
-While Consensual Amorous Relations are prohibited at UMKC (see HR-519), it’s also encouraged that employees keep in mind the following behaviors to avoid:
+While relationships, as defined by the consensual amorous relationships policy are prohibited (see HR-519), it’s also encouraged that employees keep in mind the following behaviors to avoid:

 - fostering, encouraging, or participating in inappropriate emotionally or socially intimate relationships with students in which the relationship is outside the bounds of the reasonable, school employee student relationship and in which the relationship could reasonably cause a student to view the school employee as more than a teacher, service personnel , coach administrator, or advisor

 - initiating or continuing communications with students for reasons unrelated to any appropriate purpose, including oral or written communication; telephone calls; electronic communication such as texting, instant messaging, email, chat rooms, Facebook, or other social networking sites; webcams; or photographs.
-Electronic and online communications with students, including those through personal accounts, should be accessible to supervisors and should be professional in content and tone
+Electronic and online communications with students, including those through personal accounts, should be professional in content and tone

 Types of Student Employees